 2-step verification is more secure than just a password login, because even if hackers or anyone else happens to steal your account password, they won’t be able to access your account unless they’ve also managed to steal your phone, which isn’t very likely.

-If email security is high on your priority list, read Joel’s list of 7 important email security tips every user should know about.
+If email security is high on your priority list, read James’ list of the latest email security threats every user should know about.

 Making Use of Google Tools

 Google Search, Drive, Keep, Calendar and Email make up the five Google tools with some of the highest user rates of all Google’s offerings.
 So, it’s easy to understand why Google would want to give you features that help people make the most of those tools.
 Even if you’ve used these tools and services for years, there are always new things to learn about them.

 The tips and tricks offered in this guide are meant to help you make better use of these tools so that hopefully they’ll save you some time and make you a bit more productive.
 After all, isn’t that the whole point of using productivity tools?